Shopify/theme-scripts/packages/theme-addresses/README.md

 # @shopify/theme-addresses

+theme-addresses.js helps developers work with common address releated operations, such as, building the country and province selectors

 ## Getting Started

 Theme Scripts can be used in any theme project.
 To take advantage of semantic versioning and easy updates, we recommend using NPM or Yarn to include them in your project: